-The maximum number of connections that should be kept in the pool at all times.
+The maximum number of connections kept in the pool at all times.

-dbpool.default.maxWaitMillis(30 seconds)
+• dbpool.default.maxWaitMillis(30 seconds)

-The maximum number of milliseconds that the pool will wait, when there are no available connections, for a connection to be returned before throwing an exception.
+The maximum number of milliseconds the pool waits for a connection to be returned before throwing an exception.

-dbpool.default.timeBetweenEvictionRunsMillis(5 seconds)
+• dbpool.default.timeBetweenEvictionRunsMillis(5 seconds)

 The number of milliseconds to sleep between runs of the idle connection validation or cleaner thread.
-This value should not be set under 1 second.
-It dictates how often checks are performed for idle, abandoned connections, and how often idle connections are validated.
+Do not set this value to less than 1 second.
+It specifies how often checks are performed for idle connections, and how often idle connections are validated.